Stratio/cassandra-lucene-index/doc/documentation.rst

 CQL `collections <http://docs.datastax.com/en/cql/3.0/cql/cql_using/use_collections_c.html>`__ (lists, sets and maps) can be indexed.

-List ans sets are indexed in the same way as regular columns, using their base type:
+Lists ans sets are indexed in the same way as regular columns, using their base type:

 .. code-block:: sql